This is the eleventh section of the Disaster Manual. This section is on personal bankruptcy issues. This resource is

 There are four different chapters of the Bankruptcy Code affecting individuals: Chapter 7, Chapter 11, Chapter 12, and Chapter 13.
 Of these, Chapters 7 and 13 are generally most relevant to individuals.
 Subchapter V of Chapter 11 is the most relevant to individuals who own small businesses.

 A Chapter 7 case is sometimes called “liquidation.”
 In any individual bankruptcy case, certain types of property are exempt from creditors and are kept by the debtor.
-In a Chapter 7 case, all of the debtor’s assets that aren’t subject to an exemption are subject to being liquidated by the Chapter 7 trustee, with the net proceeds distributed in order to pay creditors’ claims.
-Still, in many individual filings, due to the exemptions, the debtor will keep most or all of his or her property, and once the case is completed, most of the debtor’s debts that existed prior to filing the petition (see the first paragraph of the answer to Q. 11-1 below) are discharged.
+In a Chapter 7 case, all of the debtor’s assets for which the debtor does not, or cannot, claim an exemption are subject to being liquidated by the Chapter 7 trustee, with the net proceeds distributed in order to pay creditors’ claims.
+Still, in most individual filings, due to the exemptions, the debtor will keep most or all of his or her property, and once the case is completed, most (and sometimes all) of the debtor’s debts that existed prior to filing the petition (see the first paragraph of the answer to Q. 11-1 below) are “discharged” (legally eliminated).

 As explained below, eligibility for Chapter 7 is subject to a “means test,” which requires debtors making an income above certain levels to instead file a Chapter 13 case.
 This section of these materials contemplates debtors who file voluntary bankruptcy petitions.
 However, Chapter 7 cases may also be involuntarily instituted by a debtor’s creditors.
 There are no limits on the amount of debt that an individual may have and still file a Chapter 7.